 There are various synthetic organic compounds which are applied to plants to give some positive responses.
 These compounds are artificial plant hormones which help in a deficient concentration (< 0.001 M) in maintaining of growth and development of the plants.
 These are now widely used to get a better result in the field of agriculture and horticulture.
+Role of Plant Hormones in Agriculture and Horticulture is important for proper plant growth.
 Some of the uses of natural and synthetic hormones in the above areas are given below:

 Effects on Vegetative Plant Structures

 Role in the Rooting of Cuttings: There are some plants like China rose (Hibiscus), rose (Rosa), etc., generally reproduce vegetatively.
 They are usually propagated by cutting pieces of stem.
 When the cut stem piece is placed in the moist stand, then adventitious roots come out from the cut end.